The Lord is my shepherd, I shall not want.

 The most popular dish is deep fried anything, and the first rule of restaurant popularity is big plates piled up with food.
 If you ask a resident where to eat, they will tell you their favorite spot and cheerfully explain, ‘They give you a lot.’
 Quantity, the secret cracker handshake of quality.

 Guess it should come as no surprise that Shoney’s headquarters is in Tennessee, and Denny’s is in South Carolina.
 There’s a difference between all you can eat and all you should eat.
-In the South, all you can eat is all you should eat.
+In the South, all you can eat equals all you should eat.
 Obesity rates down south testify to the consequences.

 The Clintons are from Arkansas, which is its own message.
 He was a decent enough President, but as a man, well, he’s the poster child for the genetic mutant of trailer trash and education, recycled plastic in a suit.
 And they almost always become lawyers.
 But enough Arkansas civics, local color and trashing trailer trash.